Paying Ransom On a Ransomware Attack Is Illegal

 The first thing you should do is contact your IT company immediately so they can start the remediation process.
 The data needed to accurately outline the details of the breach disappears quickly.
 You want to know how this happened so you can better protect your organization in the future.
 If you have good backups, you won’t lose much data.
 However, if you do not have solid backups and you cannot get those files back, you will want to partner with the FBI, OFAC and a cyber incident response company such as FireEye.
 If you have cyber insurance, you will need to file a claim immediately so they can also provide expert help and remediation.

-How Can I Protect Myself from a Cyberattack?
+How Can I Protect Myself From a Cyberattack?

 Now that you understand the dangers of paying the ransom for a cyber attack, you’re probably wondering what you can do to prevent yourself from ever being in that situation.
 Thankfully, there are a few steps you can take to head off a cyberattack: